 - funding will only be paid directly to a school (it cannot be paid to an individual or organisation)

 - schools who have previously received funding will not be eligible to apply for a new partnership

 - partnerships must complete and submit all paperwork by the given deadlines to be eligible for funding in the following year, including a report and review in the fifth and final year.

 Making an application

-If you are interested in joining an existing partnership search our map for partnerships near you.
-You should then contact the partnership co-ordinator about joining, but please note – schools are only able to formally join a partnership in the new bid round in the summer term.
-There are other Ogden links on the map, including regional representatives, who may also be able to help you.
+If you are interested in joining an existing partnership search our directory for partnerships near you.
+You should then contact our partnership team who will be able to advise you, but please note – schools are only able to formally join a partnership in the new bid round in the summer term.

 Expressions of interest must be completed before February 2024.
 Choose from the options below to start your application.

 A group of four or more schools within a local area who want to collaborate on projects that enhance the teaching and learning of physics.

 A group of four or more schools associated through a multi-academy trust (or similar) who want to work together to enhance the teaching and learning of physics.

 Access further information about who we are, where we are and what we do.